 Direct expenditure is the sum of recurrent expenditure and capital expenditure.

 Recurrent expenditure is the sum of expenditures on all health goods and services, except for health capital.

 Hospitals consists of public hospitals and private hospitals.

 Medications comprises benefit-paid pharmaceuticals and all other medications.

 Constant price health expenditure is expressed in terms of the prices of the current reporting year.
 This concept is explained in more detail in AIHW Health expenditure Australia publications.

 The measures available in this cube are:

-For further definitions, refer to the Technical notes in Health expenditure Australia publications.
+For further definitions, refer to the Glossary in Health expenditure Australia publications.